 A walk might not sound that exciting, but it can be an enjoyable experience.
 If the weather isn’t terrible, you can always have a great walk in Germany; it doesn’t matter where you live.

 Grab your family, friends, or relatives and have a long walk either in the city exploring some architectural masterpieces or in the park, along the rives breathing fresh air.

 You can also enjoy it on your own with your favorite music or podcast in your ears.

 Many restaurants are still open on Sundays and wait to serve the guest.
 Go for lunch/dinner or some drinks in one of the best places in your city.
 Sunday is a perfect day to go out and enjoy food/drink without a rash because you are already ready for next week, aren’t you?

-Yeah, gyms are open on Sunday in Germany.
+Yes, gyms are open on Sundays in Germany.
 What a fortune!
-I love to get a workout done on that quite passive and quiet day, this brings a boost of energy and elevates your mood.
+I love getting a workout done on that relaxed and quiet day.
+This brings a boost of energy and elevates your mood.

-Whether its a group workout or your exercise on your own Sundays are by far my favorite day to fit the gym.
+Whether it’s a group workout or your exercise on your own, Sundays are by far my favorite day to hit the gym.
 Moreover, there are also way fewer people than on other days of the week.
 So take advantage of this!

 This post contains affiliate links.
 The affiliate link means we may earn an advertising/referral fee if you make a purchase through our link, without extra cost to you.
 It helps to keep this blog afloat.
 Thanks for your support.